Kamppi metro station

 Kamppi metro station (Kampin metroasema; Kampens metrostation) is a station on the Helsinki Metro.
 In addition to serving the area around Kamppi in central Helsinki, the station is integrated with the Kamppi Center bus terminal and shopping complex.
 Kamppi is served by both lines M1 and M2.
+The street address is Kampinkuja 1.
+The station is located 1.2 km from the Ruoholahti metro station, and 0.5 km from the Central Railway Station.

-The station was opened on 1 March 1983, designed by Eero Hyvämäki, Jukka Karhunen, and Risto Parkkinen.
-It is located 1.2 km from the Ruoholahti metro station, and 0.5 km from the Central Railway Station.
 The station is the deepest of the Helsinki Metro stations, at a depth of 31 m below ground level and 15 m below sea level.
-It was built with a secondary platform located perpendicularly under the one in use, reserved for a future metro extension.
 Like other underground metro stations in Helsinki, Kamppi metro station was designed to also serve as a bomb shelter.